Eschricht/nuxt-color-mode/README.md

 🌃 Dark and 🌞 Light mode with auto detection (even on server side!) made easy

-This module is similar to the official module [@nuxt/color-mode](https://color-mode.nuxtjs.org/) but with cookie support and server side system preference (via `sec-ch-prefers-color-scheme` header), making sure that the rendered theme on the server and client is always in sync.
+This module is similar to the official module [@nuxtjs/color-mode](https://color-mode.nuxtjs.org/) but with cookie support and server side system preference (via `sec-ch-prefers-color-scheme` header), making sure that the rendered theme on the server and client is always in sync.

-It currently lack many features compared to the official module, for example, not being able to force a color mode for a specific page.
+It's not a 1:1 port of `@nuxtjs/color-mode` so expect a few API changes or missing features.

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 - [🏀 Online playground](https://stackblitz.com/github/Eschricht/nuxt-color-mode?file=playground%2Fapp.vue)